FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Overview

-The Flex-Monitor provides the Flexible Resource Isolation mechanism, running across normal EL2 (hypervisor mode) and secure EL3 (monitor mode).
-It introduces Flexible Memory Isolation to construct {\mem}, a page-granular and flexible secure memory abstraction (Section~\ref{subsec:rs-mem}). {\mem} pages can be recalled and managed by the normal-world kernel along with unprotected memory.
-Meanwhile, the Flex-Monitor introduces Flexible NPU Protection to construct {\npu}, a secure NPU abstraction which can switch between protected and unprotected modes efficiently (Section~\ref{subsec:rs-npu}).
-The normal-world NPU driver is reused to facilitate efficient switching.
-Flex-Monitor leverages two-stage address translation to implement protection, which may introduce runtime overhead.
-An On-demand Protection mechanism is introduced to eliminate this overhead when no secure inference tasks are active (Section~\ref{subsec:rs-ondemand}).
+Figure~\ref{fig:system-overview} shows the detailed design of {\sys}.
+It uses a Flex-Monitor, running across normal EL2 (hypervisor mode) and secure EL3 (monitor mode), to provide the Recallable Resource Isolation.
+Flex-Monitor first constructs the {\mem}, a page-granular secure memory abstraction, which can be allocated and recalled efficiently (Section~\ref{subsec:rs-mem}).
+It introduces a cooperative secure memory management to allow existing normal-world memory management service to manage both the normal memory and the {\mem} (Section~\ref{subsec:rs-manage}).
+The Flex-Monitor then constructs the {\npu}, a secure NPU abstraction (Section~\ref{subsec:rs-npu}).
+Instead of using two NPU drivers and switching status between them, {\sys} reuses the normal-world NPU driver to control the {\npu}, thereby minimizing the Trusted Computing Base (TCB).
+The Flex-Monitor leverages two-stage address translation to protect both the {\mem} and the {\npu}.
+An on-demand protection mechanism is introduced to eliminate this virtualization overhead when no secure inference tasks are active (Section~\ref{subsec:rs-ondemand}).

-Based on {\mem} and {\npu}, {\sys} further constructs the {\sys} Framework within the TrustZone secure world.
-It reuses the existing secure-world software stack to execute the inference framework. {\mem} is used to protect the runtime data, including the model weights and KV caches. {\npu} is used to accelerate the inference.
-A Secure Inference Pipeline is introduced to hide the latency overhead of secure loading and cryptographic operations (Section~\ref{subsec:framework-pipeline}).
-Benefiting from the page-granular and flexible protection of {\mem}, an LLM-Aware Memory Management mechanism is introduced to optimize memory usage (Section~\ref{subsec:framework-memory}).
-A Multi-Model Scheduler manages memory resources for different LLM models (Section~\ref{subsec:framework-scheduler}).
+Based on {\mem} and {\npu}, {\sys} further constructs the {\sys} Framework within TrustZone's secure world.
+It reuses the existing secure-world software stack to execute the inference framework, and leverages {\mem} and {\npu} to protect runtime data and accelerate inference.
+A secure inference pipeline is introduced to hide the latency overhead of secure loading and cryptographic operations (Section~\ref{subsec:framework-pipeline}).
+Benefiting from the page-granular and flexible protection of {\mem}, a dynamic caching strategy is introduced to cache the model weights and KV cache in the {\mem} (Section~\ref{subsec:framework-cache}).
+Then, the LLM-aware memory reclamation is introduced to decide which pages to reclaim when normal-world OS requests memory reclamation (Section~\ref{subsec:framework-reclaim}).
+It also re-schedules the cache to the optimal distribution after the reclamation.
 The {\sys} Framework can handle requests from both normal-world and secure-world applications.
 The lifecycle of {\sys} is detailed in Section~\ref{subsec:framework-lifecycle}.